RosettaCommons/documentation/scripting_documentation/RosettaScripts/ResidueSelectors/ResidueSelectors.md

 -   The JumpUpstreamSelector sets the positions corresponding to all of the residues that are upstream of the indicated jump to true, and all the other positions to false.
 -   This selector is logically equivalent to a NotSelector applied to the JumpDownstreamSelector for the same jump.

+#### ResiduePropertySelector

+- The [[ResiduePropertySelector]] selects residues based on specific properties of each residue type ie - protein, carbohydrate, metal, hydrophobic, etc.  Multiple properties can be set and specific logic can be given such as `or_logic` and `and_logic`.

 #### RandomResidueSelector

 Selects residues in the pose at random.
 Note that this residue selector is stochastic.
 This is, it will return a different set of residues every time it is called.
 However, the randomly selected residues can be saved using the [[StoreResidueSubsetMover]] and retrieved using the [[StoredResidueSubset|ResidueSelectors#other_storedresiduesubset]] selector.